ACVAA Events Calendar

 ACVAA members- please remember to register as an ACVAA diplomate/resident/technician

-A block of hotel rooms will be held for ACVAA at the Gaylord - please do not wait until August or September to book rooms- book as early as possible to ensure a room.
+A block of hotel rooms are being held for IVECCS/ ACVAA at the Gaylord - which is 80% full at this time (June 10) please do not wait until August to book rooms- book as early as possible to ensure a room.
 However, there are other hotels in the area within a 0.5-1.0 mile of the Gaylord.

 Friday, October 13, 2017